tilovashahrin/tilovashahrin/README.md

 ## Hi there 👋 , I am a Data Engineer/Scientist.

 ### About me
-- 🎓 I am a Computer Science graduate.
-- 🎓 Obtained the Data Science Diploma from BrainStation in April 2024.
+- 🎓 I am a Computer Science graduate and obtained the Data Science Diploma from BrainStation in April 2024.
 - 📜 I have an AWS Cloud Practitioner Certificate since December 2023.
 - 💻 I've worked as a Software Engineer and designed and developed full-stack features in React/TypeScript, created an automated database migration in SQL, optimized query performance and escalations in GCP and Kibana for a client base of 4000+.
-- 📚 Contributed to the development and enhancement of Pandas, a powerful Python data analysis toolkit, by optimizing performance and fixing bugs, resulting in improved functionality and user experience for the global data science community.
+- 📚 I have contributed to the development and enhancement of **Pandas**, a powerful Python data analysis toolkit, by optimizing performance and fixing bugs, resulting in improved functionality and user experience for the global data science community.
 - 🌱 I want to utilize the skills I have now and what i'm learning at BrainStation to later become a machine learning engineer.
 I want to transform incomprehensible datasets into insights, stories and unknown discoveries.
 With my coding background, I've been able to scrape data and transform them into something feasible for data insights.
 I currently am working on a machine learning model to predict Toronto's potential parking offences based on its location.

 ### Current Projects: